 The Kabbalah Society has study groups on all five continents and periodically holds conferences and workshops in different countries.
-The Principal Tutor is Warren Kenton, who writes under his Hebrew name Z’ev ben Shimon Halevi.
-His books, which have been translated into sixteen languages, present the Toledano version of the Teaching in a contemporary form.
+The Principal Tutor, WARREN KENTON (1933-2020) wrote under his Hebrew name Z’ev ben Shimon Halevi.
+His books have been translated into sixteen languages that present the Toledano version of the Teaching in a contemporary form.

 Kabbalah Society editions of books by Halevi: